-Last year the Health and Safety Executive (HSE) updated their first-aid guidance to include, amongst other things, a section about mental health in the workplace.
+The Health and Safety Executive (HSE) has recently updated their first-aid guidance to include, amongst other things, a section about mental health in the workplace.
 It calls out to workplaces to ‘consider ways to manage mental ill health in your workplace which are appropriate for your business’.
 This inclusion represents a big leap toward acknowledging that mental health and physical health must be considered equally.
-It also emphasises the need for workplaces to consider people’s psychological needs when creating a safe work place, as well as include mental health in their health and safety policy.
+It also emphasises the need for workplaces to consider people’s psychological needs when creating a safe workplace, as well as include mental health in their health and safety policy.
 So, why is this so important?

 Consider these statistics: